garthlester/NERDTree/README.md

 TODO: Currently not available in the marketplace

+### From VSIX

+1. Download the latest VSIX file from [releases](https://github.com/garthlester/NERDTree/releases)
+2. Open vscode, press Ctrl+Shift+x to open the extensions panel.
+Click the '...' button near the top of the panel and select 'Install from VSIX' and navigate to the .VSIX file that was generated in the previous step.

 ### From Source

 1. Clone this repo and cd into it
 2. Make sure to have [Node.js](https://nodejs.org) installed
 3. Install vsce: `npm install -g @vscode/vsce`
 4. Install yarn: `npm install -g yarn`
 5. Generate a VSIX file: `vsce package`.
-If you get errors about other missing dependencies, go install them and repeat this step until it succeeds.
+If you get errors about other missing dependencies, install them and repeat this step until it succeeds.
 6. Open vscode, press Ctrl+Shift+x to open the extensions panel.
 Click the '...' button near the top of the panel and select 'Install from VSIX' and navigate to the .VSIX file that was generated in the previous step.

-### VSCodeVim Compatibility
+### Vim Plugin Compatibility

-If you want to use the default keybinding (Ctrl + n) to open NERDTree, you will need to add the following to your settings.json file:
+If you are using the Vim plugin and want to use the default keybinding (Ctrl + n) to open NERDTree, you will need to add the following to your settings.json file:

 ```json
 {